-- Struggles at work or school because of substance abuse
+- Struggles at work or school because of substance use

 Taking part in risky behaviors

-Alcohol and marijuana are abused in high rates in the Mesa area.
+Alcohol and marijuana are used in high rates in the Mesa area.
 In addition to these drugs, addiction can begin from other illicit drugs as well as prescription medications.

 Opioids are central nervous system depressants that can reduce pain and slow a person’s breathing.
-This respiratory depression can be very dangerous when these drugs are abused.
+This respiratory depression can be very dangerous when these drugs are used.